-What Is Contributory Negligence
+What Is the Reasonable Person Standard in Negligence

 Contributory negligence is a legal principle that reduces or eliminates a plaintiff's right to recover damages if they shared responsibility for the...